-An old horse carriage called Buggi is available for the travelers to take home the experience of yesteryears.
-You can hire a ride near Mubarak Mahal.
+An old horse carriage called Buggi is available for travelers to take home the experience of yesteryears.
+You can hire a ride near the Mubarak Mahal.

-- Nakkarkhana Darwaja
+- Nakkarkhana Darwaja or Naqqar Khana Gate

 - Jaleb Chowk

 Jaleb Chowk is a large public square.
 In the past, the rooms lining the walls performed the function of a secretariat.
 Post Indian Independence, the government took over the entire area.
-They used it for many government departments till they shifted them all in new buildings.
-These days the entire area is unkempt and fallen into disrepair.
+They used it for many government departments till they shifted them all to new buildings.
+These days the entire area is unkempt and has fallen into disrepair.
 It only serves as unregulated parking.